-Students of St. Pölten UAS may choose to spend a semester studying abroad without losing study time.
-Credits achieved abroad are fully recognised at St. Pölten UAS, provided the student fulfils the requirements laid down in the Learning Agreement.
-A study-abroad period normally comprises one semester or a minimum of 3 months.
-Bachelor students need to have completed one year of study before going abroad.
-On many programmes, the students are advised to use specific 'mobility windows', i.e. semesters that have been identified as particularly suitable for studying abroad.
+St. Pölten UAS students can spend a semester studying abroad without losing study time.
+Courses completed abroad are fully accredited at St. Pölten UAS, provided the student fulfils the requirements of the learning agreement.
+A study abroad period normally lasts one semester or a minimum of three months.
+Bachelor's students need to have completed one year of study before going abroad.
+On many programmes, students are advised to go abroad during certain 'mobility windows’ – semesters that have been identified as particularly suitable for studying abroad.

 Advantages of studying abroad

-Studying abroad is a personally enriching experience that can give you an edge in the labour market.
-It opens your horizons to a new academic environment and to intercultural experiences, and you may improve your foreign language skills significantly.
-The study programme at your host university will supplement your curriculum in an interesting and meaningful way.
+Studying abroad is a personally enriching experience that can give you an edge on the labour market.
+It gives you a taste of a new academic environment and intercultural experiences, as well as the opportunity to significantly improve your foreign language skills.
+The host university's study programme is a stimulating and rewarding complement to your curriculum at St. Pölten UAS.

 Study abroad opportunities

-Erasmus students, Joint Study students and Free Movers alike must apply to the International Office at St. Pölten UAS and submit a Learning Agreement.
+Erasmus students, joint study students and free movers must apply to the university's International Office and submit a learning agreement.

 - for the following winter semester: 15 Feb.
 (Erasmus, joint study)